 - The Weather

-People living in other states always admire Florida’s weather.
+One of the pros and cons of living in Miami is the Florida’s weather.
 The weather is fantastic, favors almost every outdoor activity and almost always includes flip flops.
 The favorable weather also helps Florida to feed the entire country with oranges.
 The hot humid weather and terrible rainstorms that most people talk about are not as a big problem as painted by the media.
 They only last about an hour in the afternoons during the summer.

 - Awesome attractions

 From northern Florida, central Florida, and southern Florida, there are so many cities in Florida that offer unique things to do and see, that it seems you will never run out of options.
 Cities like Tampa Bay, St Petersburg, and Fort Lauderdale attract many thousands of visitors each year for their various attractions.
 Key West is a popular tropical destination and common stop for cruise ships.
 Another excellent site that might be worth a visit is the Everglades.
 The nature and wildlife in Everglade are beautiful and mind-blowing.
 Florida is also known for its theme parks such as Universal Studios and Busch Gardens.
 There are many other beautiful places to visit as a tourist or explore them during the off-season when you live in Florida.

 - Top Rated Education